awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

 1. Try the List Bucket command\.

    ```
-   get-s3object -BucketName example2bucket -StoredCredentials AccountBDave
+   get-s3object -BucketName DOC-EXAMPLE-BUCKET -StoredCredentials AccountBDave
    ```

    Dave does not have any other permissions\.
 So if he tries any other operation—for example, the following get bucket location—Amazon S3 returns permission denied\.

    ```
-   get-s3bucketlocation -BucketName example2bucket -StoredCredentials AccountBDave
+   get-s3bucketlocation -BucketName DOC-EXAMPLE-BUCKET -StoredCredentials AccountBDave
    ```

-## Step 3: Extra credit: Try explicit deny<a name="access-policies-walkthrough-example2-explicit-deny"></a>
+## Step 3: \(Optional\) Try explicit deny<a name="access-policies-walkthrough-example2-explicit-deny"></a>

 You can have permissions granted via an ACL, a bucket policy, and a user policy\.
 But if there is an explicit deny set via either a bucket policy or a user policy, the explicit deny takes precedence over any other permissions\.
 For testing, let's update the bucket policy and explicitly deny Account B the `s3:ListBucket` permission\.
-The policy also grants `s3:ListBucket` permission, but explicit deny takes precedence, and Account B or users in Account B will not be able to list objects in `examplebucket`\.
+The policy also grants `s3:ListBucket` permission, but explicit deny takes precedence, and Account B or users in Account B will not be able to list objects in `DOC-EXAMPLE-BUCKET`\.

 1. Using credentials of user AccountAadmin in Account A, replace the bucket policy by the following\.